Toxic Metals and Chelation

 you are securing the opportunity for your mind and body to be free of petty distractions, between you and your power.

-The greatest of your powers has yet to be seen, and the Shortcuts Way For Life wants you to use and show that power today.
+The greatest of your powers has yet to be seen, and the Shortcuts Way of Living wants you to use and show that power today.

 Ask more people more times each.
 Know precisely what it is you want so that you can move closer to it with each of your days.